 I remember showing up to the office,having to wait a little while, which made my anxiety [go up].
 But the ENT who did it was again really fantastic.
 It was a good experience.

 While they did the aspiration, they drained it and the ENT (ear nose throat physician) told me, “I want to see you back in four months, but if you notice anything starts to change before that then call me right away.”

-What came back for that was that it was nondiagnostic.
-They told me that within what they thought was this cyst-like structure were what they call hemosiderin laden macrophages, which I really don't know what they are other than the excrements of red blood cells.
-That's what I was looking to decipher.
-So that didn't tell me anything.
+What came back for that was that it was non-diagnostic.
+They told me that within what they thought was this cyst-like structure were what they call hemosiderin laden macrophages, which I really don’t know what they are other than the excrements of red blood cells.
+That’s what I was looking to decipher.
+That didn’t tell me anything.

 Describe the move to the new cancer center

 I ended up at MD Anderson at Cooper with an amazing surgeon.
 His name is Dr. Nadir Ahmad.
 I hope I can give him a shout out because he is the most wonderful physician I have ever encountered.

 He’s an amazing person.
 He was amazing with my family and my experience with him was absolutely incredible.
 I couldn’t be more grateful for him.
 So thank you to him.
 I hope he sees this somehow, some way.